I'll never forget the moment when

 When we make promises, like finishing projects on time and within budget, it's super important to stick to them.

-In my architectural career, I've learned that delivering on promises is a big deal.
+While leading Bamboo, I learned that delivering on promises was a big deal.

-It's not just about meeting deadlines and budgets; it's about doing even better than expected.
+It's not just about meeting deadlines and budgets.
+It's doing even better than expected.

 .